 \section{Abstract}

-We investigate the development and breaking of dineutron correlation in $^{10}$Be through the analysis of the elastic and inelastic scatterings with the framework combing microscopic structure and reaction models.
-For the structure side, the $^{10}$Be nucleus is constructed with the assumption of a four-body ($\alpha + \alpha + n + n$) cluster model.
-Here we focus on the change of the inner structure for the 0$_1^+$, 2$_1^+$, and 2$_2^+$ states when the strength of the spin-orbit interaction is varied.
-The inner structure including various physical quantities such as energy, radius, and transition strength, is drastically influenced by the strength of the spin-orbit interaction.
-Especially, the development and the breaking of the dineutron correlation is governed by the spin-orbit strength.
-The difference of the inner structure can be manifested by applying the obtained wave functions to elastic and inelastic scatterings with the proton target at $E/A =$ 59.4 and 200 MeV.
-Although the 0$_1^+$ and 2$_1^+$ states are significantly influenced by the spin-orbit strength of the nuclear structure calculation, the elastic and inelastic cross sections are not so much affected.
-On the other hand, the inelastic cross section of the 2$_2^+$ state is drastically dependent on the spin-orbit strength of the structure calculation.
-It can be concluded that we discovered the way to measure the degree of the development of dineutron cluster structure: it is sensitive to the inelastic cross section of the 2$_2^+$ state of $^{10}$Be.
+We investigated the development and breaking of the dineutron correlation in $^{10}$Be by analyzing the elastic and inelastic scatterings with a framework combing the microscopic structure and reaction models.
+For studying the structure, the $^{10}$Be nucleus was constructed under the assumption of a four-body ($\alpha + \alpha + n + n$) cluster model.
+In this work, we focused on the change in the inner structure for the 0$_1^+$, 2$_1^+$, and 2$_2^+$ states when the strength of the spin-orbit interaction is varied.
+The inner structure, including various physical quantities such as energy, radius, and transition strength, is drastically influenced by the strength of the spin-orbit interaction.
+In particular, the development and breaking of the dineutron correlation is governed by the spin-orbit strength.
+The differences in the inner structure can be manifested by applying the obtained wave functions to elastic and inelastic scatterings with a proton target at $E/A =$ 59.4 and 200 MeV.
+Although the 0$_1^+$ and 2$_1^+$ states are significantly influenced by the spin-orbit strength of the nuclear structure calculation, the elastic and inelastic cross sections are not much affected.
+On the other hand, the inelastic cross section of the 2$_2^+$ state depends greatly on the spin-orbit strength of the structure calculation.
+Thus, we discovered a way to measure the degree of the development of dineutron cluster structure based on its sensitivity to the inelastic cross section of the 2$_2^+$ state of $^{10}$Be.